Missionware/odos-docs-src/src/manual/odos_objectmanagers.md

 ## Client Object Manager (COM)

-COM is the compoent that typically lives inside the client applications and exchanges changesets and transactions with the SOM.
+COM is the component that typically lives inside the client applications and exchanges changesets and transactions with the SOM.